How do you choose the right E-Scooter you?

 7. Which VMAX E-Scooter for you?

-For commuters
+For Commuters

 Do you commute to work every day, combining public transportation and a scooter, and want something lightweight?

-Empfehlung: VX5 PRO, VX2 PRO oder VX2 Gear
+Recommendation: VX5 PRO, VX2 PRO VX2 Gear

 Recommendation: VX2 Gear or New VX4